Is First Free Your “Church Home”?

 Jonathan and his wife, Erin, met at the University of Illinois and served with Cru (CCC International) on-campus and overseas before starting a family in Chicago.
 Joining First Free in 2005, Jonathan has since participated in various ministry roles including small group and worship band leader.
 He has also served on the Global Outreach and Racial Reconciliation teams.

 Jonathan and Erin currently live in West Rogers Park with their children, Ethan and Maisey.
-He is a licensed architect and Director of Tenant Coordination at a retail real estate corporation.
+He is a licensed architect and director at a retail real estate corporation.
 He enjoys cooking for family and friends, is a board game enthusiast and avid DIYer in his spare time.

 Jason first came to FF over 13 years ago when he married Tawnya, who was already attending.
 He instantly felt at home and quickly became involved in arts ministries and small groups.